 Overview:

-Contributions: Service Designer and Senior UX Researcher
+My Role: Senior Service Designer and Researcher

-Collaborators: Product Owner- CEO and other SMEs, Chief Strategy Officer, VP of Design Research and Strategy, VP of Partnership and Operations, Design Researcher, Designers, SMEs, Gates Foundation Program Officers
+Collaborators: Product Owner- CEO and other SMEs, Chief Strategy Officer, VP of Design Research and Strategy, VP of Partnership and Operations, Design Researcher, Designers, Gates Foundation Program Officers

 Timeline: 06/01/24-04/01/25